francois-meunier-phd/exercise_data_pred/README.md

 ### First results
 ***
 Performances do not follow our expectations, and therefore were not carried until full validation : indeed, no convergence was seen on our tests.
 This can be explained with the fact that the selected batch size needed to be short enough for the available computation power for this exercice.

+## Conclusion
+During the few hours spent on this project, we were able to propose a first pipeline for predicting the remaning demand in the future.
+Although the deep learning approach failed (and more time and computation power would coorect its problems), the classical ML approach seemed to give quite good results.